toddhorner/AFT/states/UT.md

     >   * (a)	present and future needs of the municipality; and
     >   * (b)	growth and development of all or any part of the land within the municipality.

+2. Also, each municipality must establish a planning commission. [(Utah State Code 10-9a-301)](https://le.utah.gov/xcode/Title10/Chapter9A/10-9a-S301.html)

-2. Utah State Code requires that each county adopt a comprehensive plan that cover unincorporated areas:
+3. Utah State Code requires that each county adopt a comprehensive plan that cover unincorporated areas:

     > * (1)	To accomplish the purposes of this chapter, each county shall prepare and adopt a comprehensive, long-range general plan:
     >   * (a)	for present and future needs of the county;